 An evaluation will help determine how far along a person is in barbiturate addiction and whether the person has a co-occurring disorder, which means a mental health disorder is present, such as depression, anxiety, Post-traumatic stress disorder (PTSD), and bipolar disorder, along with their substance use disorder.
 Both conditions must be addressed at the same time to give the person the best chance at recovery, so finding a treatment program that can do that is recommended.

 Once the detox process has been completed and an evaluation has taken place, clients are presented with options for a treatment program.
 These options include residential treatment, intensive outpatient treatment, and partial hospitalization programs.
 In all of these programs, recovering barbiturate users can address their addiction and begin to heal on all levels—mentally, physically, emotionally, and perhaps spiritually.
 These treatment programs can be tailored to an individual’s needs and preferences.

-Treatment also can be customized according to the needs and preferences of the person.
-It can include 12-step fellowship programs (Alcoholics Anonymous and Narcotics Anonymous, for example), motivational therapy, trauma therapy, holistic therapies such as yoga and acupuncture, and individual counseling and group counseling sessions.
+Recovery also can be customized according to the needs and preferences of the person.
+It can include self-help groups such as 12-step fellowship programs (Alcoholics Anonymous and Narcotics Anonymous, for example), or it can be facilitated through modalities such as motivational interviewing, trauma-informed therapy, as well as individual counseling and group counseling sessions.

 Aftercare services can help people recovering from barbiturate addiction by giving them the tools and guidance to focus on their recovery goals and reduce their chances of relapse.
 There are many opportunities out there that can help one achieve this goal, including follow-up medical care and ongoing therapies to help manage post-acute withdrawal symptoms, known as PAWS, which often happens long after dependence on the drug has passed.
 Barbiturate-related PAWS include anxiety, cognitive impairment, irritability, and depression.